API-Calculus: What Does It Do?

-The API Calculus is the main demonstration for modeling migration, intelligence, natural grouping and security in agent-based systems.
+The main uses of API Calculus are modeling migration, intelligence, natural grouping and security in agent-based systems.
 This calculus programming language is usually used in various other program languages such as Java.
-In Java, a famous programming language used by various corporations such as IBM, TCS, and Google, the API Calculus is commonly used to solve equations and programs involving calculus.
+In Java, a famous programming language used by various corporations such as IBM, TCS, and Google, API Calculus is commonly used to solve equations and programs involving calculus.